Skip to content

 Transaction freeze is separate from policies

 Transaction freeze controls apply to inbound transactions only (holding incoming funds for compliance review).
 Policies apply to outbound transactions only.
-These two controls operate on different transaction directions and do not interact with each other.
+These two controls operate on different transaction directions and don't interact with each other.

 Matcher evaluation